steinuil/steinuil.github.io/posts/urweb-sig.md

 # Generics

 Let's kick things up a notch.
-Open up `list.urs` and you'll be greeted with something like this:
+Open up `list.urs` and you'll be greeted by something like this:

 ```urs
 val rev : a ::: Type -> list a -> list a
 ```

-I think looking at the implementation might make it a bit easier on the eyes, so let's pull it up for a moment before going back to its signature.
+As you might have guessed, `a` is an explicit type parameter that ensures `rev` is polymorphic.
+OCaml also has [a similar syntax][ocaml-poly] for ensuring the well-typedness of a polymorphic function, but while expliciting the polymorphic type parameters might be optional in OCaml, it is not in Ur/Web.

+Let's pull up the implementation for a moment (found in `list.ur`):

 ```ur
 fun rev [a] (ls : list a) = ...